huang-melissa/Interactive-Data-Vis-Sp2021/tutorial1_getting_started/NOTES.md

 If you find you're not able complete this week's assignment, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial

 ------------

+- Initially couldn't get alert on js to update on deployed site (changes were pushed successfully)
+- - resolved by re-ordering the script on index.html, so that the main.js file was before d3.js `<script src="main.js"></script>
+  <script src="../lib/d3.js"></script>`

+- Most-up-to-date changes on index.html are showing on https://huang-melissa.github.io/Interactive-Data-Vis-Sp2021/tutorial1_getting_started/index.html, but old version persists on https://huang-melissa.github.io/Interactive-Data-Vis-Sp2021/tutorial1_getting_started/